lasphox/back-to-school-countdown/README.md

 ## 🏫 Back to School Countdown Timer

 An elegant, visually appealing countdown timer and progress tracker for the upcoming school year.
-Designed with modern UI/UX principles and smooth animations, this web app helps students and parents keep track of the days, hours, minutes, and seconds remaining until school starts, alongside a dynamic progress bar and calendar integration.
+Designed with modern UI/UX principles and smooth animations, this web app helps students and parents keep track of the days, hours, minutes, and seconds remaining until school starts, alongside progress bar and calendar integration.

 ## Project Overview

 The **Back to School Countdown Timer** is a responsive, dark-themed web application built with vanilla JavaScript, HTML5, and CSS3.
 It features a live countdown to a fixed target date (school opening day), a progress bar showing the year’s progress, and a convenient "Add to Calendar" button to save the event effortlessly.

-This lightweight tool is perfect for educational websites, personal blogs, or school portals seeking an engaging way to remind users about the approaching school start date.

 ## Key Features